salirafi/jakarta_heat_risk_app/README.md

 If the user wants to run [fetch_boundary_data.py](src/fetch_boundary_data.py), make sure they have downloaded the required .gdb file from [here](https://geoservices.big.go.id/portal/apps/webappviewer/index.html?id=cb58db080712468cb4bfd408dbde3d70).

-⚠️ **IMPORTANT!** ⚠️  This app is a personal project, so the code might not be optimized to smoother user's experience (preparation of table data for visualization is done within the pandas framework, not pre-computed in SQL; this might change in the future).
+⚠️ **IMPORTANT!** ⚠️  This app is a personal project, so the code might not be optimized for smoother user's experience (preparation of table data for visualization is done within the pandas framework, not pre-computed in SQL; this might change in the future).
 For first time loading, the web might take a few seconds.

 ## Content